This post may contain affiliate links. See site Terms here.

 Cream butter and sugar in a stand mixer with paddle attachment (or with hand beaters).
 Add eggs and extracts.
 Cream until incorporated.

 Slowly add combined dry ingredients, then chips.

 Scoop dough using 2-3 tbsp. cookie scoops onto a large baking sheet.
-Place in fridge for at least 1 hour to set dough (can also chill them overnight).
+Place in freezer for at least 25 minutes to set dough (can also chill them overnight).

 Once out of oven, leave on baking sheet for 10-20 minutes until cookie sets.
 Chilling the dough means the edges will be well cooked but the inside will be soft.
 This tastes great but you need to be careful to set the cookie before moving it.

 Once they’ve set, chill for at least 20 minutes in fridge (or freezer) before dipping in white chocolate.

 Topping the Cookies